 The Move-in Guide is posted on the Housing and Residence Life website.
 The guide includes move in dates and times for New Students and Continuing Students.
 Prior to move-in students will receive correspondence with notice of their room assignment; the name and email address of your roommate.
-Room assignment information will also be assessible online through the student's My Housing Portal.
+Room assignment information will also be assessable online through the student's My Housing Portal.
 We encourage you to contact your assigned roommate before you pack so you do not end up in a room with two televisions and no stereo.
 Try to collaborate with your roommate as space is limited.

-Each room is furnished with bed frames and mattresses, two desks and chairs, closet/wardrobe space, and dresser space...
+Each common area is furnished with a couch, a side chair, dining room table and chairs, fire extinguisher, cable box and remote, and full kitchen, washer, and dryer.
+Each room is furnished with bed frames and mattresses (full-size), desk and chair, closet/wardrobe space, dressers, cable box and remote.
+Each different apartment community can vary in the types of furnishings provided.
 Please do not pack any items to hang on doors.
 Computers, televisions, stereos, CD players, radios, and desk lamps are all fine to pack.
-All residence hall rooms feature cable television service, so you will need to provide a cable-ready television or DVD/VCR unit and a cable cord to connect your TV.
+All apartments feature Spectrum cable and either Spectrum Wi-Fi or E-Proach Wi-Fi depending on the apartment community, so you will need to provide a cable-ready television or DVD/VCR unit and a cable cord to connect your TV.
 Storage space in your room is limited.
 Consult the list that follows before you pack.